Skip to main content

 5. Career Opportunities

-Career Opportunities for Environmental Studies Majors
+Career Opportunities for Environmental Science Majors

 Career Opportunities

 By nature, Liberal Arts majors make great employees in any field because of their ability to communicate effectively, think critically and solve complex problems.
 These timeless skills make them attractive to employers in all walks of society.
-Specifically though, Environmental Studies majors often pursue careers as:
+Specifically though, Environmental Science majors often pursue careers as:

 • Environmental Consultant